lechmazur/pact/README.md

-# PACT LLM Benchmark: Persuasion, Strategy, and Deception in 1-on-1 LLM Bargaining
+# PACT: Benchmarking LLM negotiation skill in multi-round buyer-seller bargaining

 PACT (**P**airwise **A**uction **C**onversation **T**estbed) is a benchmark for conversational bargaining by language models.
 In each 20-round match one LLM plays buyer, one plays seller, and both hold a hidden private value.
 Every round they swap a short public message, then post a bid or ask; a deal clears whenever the bid meets the ask.
 Because chat logs and prices carry forward, the agents can learn from earlier rounds (anchoring, bluffing, or adjusting after a miss), and their cumulative profit becomes the score.